Plugged into a charger but can’t understand why the power you’re getting isn’t as high as you were expecting?

 Are charging curves the same for all electric cars?

-We’ve given you the basics of understanding your charging curve but not all electric cars are created equal – each model has its own charging curve.
+We’ve given you the basics of understanding your charging curve but not all electric cars are created equal – each model has its own charging curve and time it takes to charge.

 This means that if you have two cars that claim the same charging capability (e.g. 150kW) and you plug them into one of our High Power chargers, you could still see different charging patterns.